mrsahin101/C_for_Dummies/Part_II_Run_and_Scream_from_Variables_and_Math/Notes.md

 - Multiplication syntax in C : var = value1 * value2;

 - Division syntax in C : var = value1 / value2;

+- When naming variable in C, don't start naming variable name numbers.
+Also don't use keywords.
+You can refer to compiler help manual.

+- #define directive syntax : -> #define SHORTCUT value  -> define directive also called symbolic constant.
+Usually writen with all capital letter for not to confuse with normal variables.